Affordable housing project contractors to sue gov’t over non-payment since 2007

 Source: Starr FM

-Eleven (11) aggrieved contractors of the affordable housing project in Effiduase in Koforidua in the Eastern region have threatened commenced a suit against the government over re-awarding the contract to different contractors without paying them work done on the project since 2007.
+Eleven (11) aggrieved contractors of the affordable housing project in Effiduase in Koforidua in the Eastern region have commenced a suit against government over re-awarding the contract to different contractors without paying them for work done on the project since 2007.

 The contractors are Kwality construction Investment Ltd, Josam Company Ltd, Osajoe Enterprise, Udaway Company Limited and Okoampa Ltd.